davidschlachter/chemistry-policymanual/index.md

 May 2019     Quarterly

-- That the Government of Ontario lift the so-called &quot;cosmetic&quot; pesticide ban to instead return to a level playing field for Ontario homeowners and small business people.
+- That the Government of Ontario lift the so-called "cosmetic" pesticide ban to instead return to a level playing field for Ontario homeowners and small business people.
 - That we do not support the creation of a new class of pesticides granting an application monopoly to licensed applicators to the detriment of homeowners.

 ## PCPA legislative review 2020